Which city is cheaper, Columbia or Fort Lauderdale?

 Both Columbia and Fort Lauderdale during the spring are popular places to visit.
 Most visitors come to Fort Lauderdale for the beaches and the natural beauty during these months.

 In the spring, Fort Lauderdale is a little warmer than Columbia.
-Typically, the spring temperatures in Fort Lauderdale in April are around 75°F (24°C), and Columbia is about 64°F (18°C).
+Typically, the spring temperatures in Fort Lauderdale in April average around 75°F (24°C), and Columbia averages at about 64°F (18°C).

 In Columbia, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the spring, Fort Lauderdale often gets more sunshine than Columbia.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Columbia receives 273 hours of full sun.